Napa Valley College AAUW Club Begins its Third Year on Campus

 Each semester, the young women who continue to be enrolled at NVC, participate in Club Rush, a college event that attracts new members to join our mission to empower women and girls.
 In the fall of 2015, Renee DuPee and 7 other students signed up to be members of the club.
 Renee was voted president, Shannon became Vice President, Nesmarie Cruz became Treasurer, and Loralee Camarillo became the ICC representative.
 The club had a very successful event on campus in the fall of 2015 with the screening of “The Mask You Live In,” a documentary about men and boys who struggle to stay true to themselves while negotiating America’s narrow definition of masculinity.
 In November after a sexual assault was reported at NVC campus, the AAUW club set up an information table outside the library to give college women information and alert whistles to help fight this problem.
 Below is a photo, L to R, of Danielle Alexander, Renee DuPee and Judy Durham, Program Manager Sexual Assault Victim Services, during this event.

 Benefits of the AAUW/Napa Valley College Partnership includes student memberships in the AAUW NVC Club, free e-student membership in AAUW, access to scholarships, educational forums and programs, up-to-date information about policies and issues important to breaking down educational and economic barriers for women and girls.
-Contact Renee at email@example.com for club membership or if you are a branch member, contact Pat Parker firstname.lastname@example.org to join our project.
+Email Danielle Alexander for club membership.

 Our College/University Partnerships are crucial to our future and provide both continuing education and life-long learning to our community.